mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-suggested-excluded-apps-tech-spec.md

 -   Install an app on the suggested list on the device.
 Ensure the app is now shown appropriately on the screen in VPN settings.
 Ensure a notification suggesting its exclusion is popped at an appropriate time.
 -   Add an app on the device to the list on the repo, wait, and ensure it is offered as an app to exclude within 24 hours.
 (Alternatively, use the dev menu option to immediately run the daily job.)
 -   Delete an app on the list from the device, ensure it is no longer shown on the screen in VPN settings.
--   Test on all devices with split tunnelling, to ensure the app list works on all platforms
+-   Test on all devices with split tunneling, to ensure the app list works on all platforms